wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-conditional-access-automatic-device-registration.md

 Internet Explorer Configuration
 ------------------------------------------------------------------------------
 1. Configure the following settings on Internet Explorer on your Windows devices for the Local intranet security zone:
-    * Don’t prompt for client certificate selection when only one certificate exists:  **Enable**
+    * Donât prompt for client certificate selection when only one certificate exists:  **Enable**
     * Allow scripting:  **Enable**
     * Automatic logon only in Intranet zone:  **Checked**